AbbyAdj/cgol-gpt-wrapper-api/README.md

 touch .env

 ```
- add an API_KEY to your .env file.
+ Add an API_KEY variable to your .env file.
 Your server would not run without it.

+ Either do this or export an environment variable named OPENAI_API_KEY.

  To set this up, visit [this link](https://platform.openai.com/).

+> **Tip:** Use the `.env` file for local development, and set the `OPENAI_API_KEY` environment variable directly in your production environment for better security and deployment flexibility.

 ---